nanoporetech/megalodon/README.rst

 .. note::

    The default basecalling model (used in this example command) is for R9.4.1, MinION/GridION reads.
-   This is equivalent to the guppy/MinKNOW high accuracy model in terms of basecall accuracy and run speed (though using taiyaki backend is slower than guppy).
+   This is equivalent to the guppy high accuracy modified base model (``template_r9.4.1_450bps_modbases_dam-dcm-cpg_hac.jsn``) in terms of basecall results (though using taiyaki/pytorch backend is considerably slower than guppy).
    This model contains modified bases 5mC (encoded as a ``Z`` base) and 6mA (encoded as a ``Y`` base) trained in biological contexts only (5mC in human CpG and E. coli CCWGG and 6mA in E. coli GATC).

 Inputs